frank-emrich/freezeml-pldi2020-artifact/README.md

     less README.md

 or continue reading this file.
+If you decide to read this file inside the virtual machine it is recommended that you log into the second terminal so that you can run the examples without closing the readme.
+Use Alt+F1 / Alt+F2 to switch to the first and second terminal respectively.

 The root password for the virtual machine is "pldi2020".
 The operating system inside the VM is a Debian Linux 10 and comes with Emacs and Vim editors already installed.

-We have implemented FreezeML in [Links](https://links-lang.org/), a functional programming language with a rich set of features.

 The following section, "Reproducing the Paper Results" gives a quick introduction on how to validate that Links implements FreezeML.
 The subsequent section gives some background information.

 Reproducing the Paper Results
 =============================

+We have implemented FreezeML in [Links](https://links-lang.org/), a functional programming language with a rich set of features.

 The freeze operator is implemented as `~` in Links, meaning that a variable `x` is frozen by writing `~x`.
-Instantiation and generalisation are written as e@ and $e, respectively, as in the paper.
-Here, e can be an arbitrary Links expression, potentially enclosed in parentheses.
+Instantiation and generalisation are written as `e@` and `$e`, respectively, as in the paper.
+Here, `e` can be an arbitrary Links expression, potentially enclosed in parentheses.

 The FreezeML paper contains a large set of example programs in Table 14 in Appendix A.  The easiest way to verify that Links implements FreezeML is by checking that for each program in Table 14 there exists a corresponding version in Links of the same type, modulo minor differences described later on.